 New methods for dust control at industrial sites can seem complicated at first, but can easily be broken down into understandable terms.
 See our break down to simplify dust suppression.

 One of these new methods in dust suppression, DustBoss atomized mist technology, was developed solely and specifically with dust suppression in mind.

 1. Smaller water droplets are more effective at airborne dust suppression

 Atomizing a substance is to convert it into very fine particles or droplets.
 Atomized mist technology uses specially-engineered nozzles to fracture the stream into millions of fine droplets of water.

-If the droplet is larger than the dust particle, the dust particle has a tendency to follow the airstream around the drop.
+If the droplet is larger than the dust particle, the dust particle has a tendency to follow the airstream around the droplet.
 If the diameters of the water droplet and dust particle are comparable, the dust particle is more likely to collide with the droplet and be absorbed, driving the dust to the ground.

 A rain storm can generate droplets in the 2,000 to 6,000 micron range and industrial sprinklers can achieve ever greater than that.

 In addition, the larger water droplets can disturb the dust on the ground, creating more fugitive dust.